Skip to main content

 U.S. Attorney's Office for the District of Arizona (2)

-The District of Arizona offers permanent Assistant U.S. Attorney (AUSA) positions in Phoenix or Tucson, AZ.
-Open only to eligible applicants who have a J.D. and are serving in, have completed, or will soon begin a judicial clerkship.
+The District of Arizona offers permanent Assistant U.S. Attorney (AUSA) positions in its Criminal Division in Phoenix or Tucson, AZ.
+Open only to eligible applicants who have a J.D. and are serving in, have completed, or will soon begin a judicial clerkship and are admitted to a bar (any U.S. jurisdiction) or have taken a bar exam (results pending in fall 2025). .
 Current law students are not eligible and will not be considered.
 Candidates must be admitted to a bar (any U.S. jurisdiction) before entering on duty.

-The Central District of California offers a permanent Assistant U.S. Attorney (AUSA) position in its Criminal & National Security Section.
-Open only to eligible applicants who have a J.D. and are serving in (or will soon begin) a qualifying eligibility preserving activity and are admitted to a bar (any U.S. jurisdiction) or have taken a bar exam (results pending in fall 2024).
+The Central District of California offers permanent Assistant U.S. Attorney (AUSA) positions in its Criminal & National Security Sections with possible placement in Los Angeles, Riverside, or Santa Ana, CA. Open only to eligible applicants who have a J.D. and are serving in (or will soon begin) a qualifying eligibility preserving activity and are admitted to a bar (any U.S. jurisdiction) or have taken a bar exam (results pending in fall 2025).
 Current law students are not eligible and will not be considered.
 Candidates must be admitted to practice and have an active bar membership (any U.S. jurisdiction) before entering on duty.

-The Southern District of California offers a permanent Assistant U.S. Attorney (AUSA) position in the Criminal Division in San Diego, CA. Open only to eligible applicants who have a J.D. and are serving in (or will soon begin) a qualifying eligibility preserving activity and are admitted to a bar (any U.S. jurisdiction) or have taken a bar exam (results pending in fall 2024).
+The Southern District of California offers permanent Assistant U.S. Attorney (AUSA) positions for a civil and for a criminal AUSA in San Diego, CA. Open only to eligible applicants who have a J.D. and are serving in (or will soon begin) a qualifying eligibility preserving activity and are admitted to a bar (any U.S. jurisdiction) or have taken a bar exam (results pending in fall 2025).
 Judicial clerkship experience is strongly preferred.
 Current law students are not eligible and will not be considered.
 Candidates must be admitted to practice and have an active bar membership before entering on duty.

 INFORMAL PARTICIPANTS